ambarishbiswas/GenomeFetcher/README.md

 Fetching sequences using NCBI accession number requires the Entrez Programming Utilities (E-utilities) tools pre-installed in the system.
 Please refer to https://www.ncbi.nlm.nih.gov/books/NBK179288/ for detail instruction of how to install the tools.

-For Machintosh users: the "wget" tool needs to be installed.
+For Machintosh users: the "wget" tool is needed to be installed.

 Note:
 -----
 Please note that the input text will be used in a "case-sensitive" manner.

 This tool is developed and tested in Fedora 22 server and should run in all *nix operating systems.